 Mission Statement of the IRC:

-Roberta Hollingsworth Gwathmey was the first woman to receive a Ph.D. from the Romance Languages Department at UVa.
-Mrs. Gwathmey was appointed Dean of Women in 1935 and during her 33-year tenure the enrollment of women at UVa increased from 125 to 809.
+Roberta Hollingsworth Gwathmey was the first woman to receive a Ph.D. from the Romance Languages Department at the University of Virginia.
+Mrs. Gwathmey was appointed Dean of Women in 1935 and during her 33-year tenure the enrollment of women at UVa increased form 125 to 809.

 Learn to Live, Live to Learn